10 games, Wild Card (6): Jan. 10/11/12; Divisional (4): Jan. 17/18, 2026

 Are we being too demanding?
 Could be.
 Fans have watched plays such as this ruled a touchdown for decades, so to change that thinking is a real gear-grinder for many people.

 Our view is this: Breaking the plane is not enough when points are involved.
 To earn the highest payout in football, a heaping helping of six points, a ball carrier should be required to make some degree of in-bounds contact with the end zone.
 If a receiver needs to get two feet down just to get credit for a catch, it seems reasonable to ask a ball carrier to get at least some fragment of his body into the end zone to walk away with six points.
 Otherwise we’ll continue to witness All-Ugly touchdown rulings such as the bunnyhop touchdown perpetrated by Trevor Lawrence (see Week 9).
-Hocus Bogus Rating: 3
+Rating: 3

 Video and image: NFL Network/Prime Video